ColinKennedy/mega.cmdparse/README.md

 ## API
-Most people will use `cmdparse.nvim` to create Neovim user commands but if you want to use the Lua API directly, here are the most common cases.
+Most people will use `mega.cmdparse` to create Neovim user commands but if you want to use the Lua API directly, here are the most common cases.